Mark Gamba: Mayor

 Gamba was elected Mayor of Milwaukie, running unopposed, in a 2015 special election to replace Jeremy Ferguson, who resigned to take a private sector job.

 As Mayor, Gamba helped to create the city's Climate Action Plan and also created a resolution declaring a climate emergency.
 Milwaukie was one of the first cities in Oregon to do both.

 Congressional Campaign

 In 2020, Gamba announced his intent to run for the Democratic nomination for United States House of Representatives in Oregon's 5th congressional district.
 Gamba was attempting to unseat long-term incumbent Kurt Schrader.
 Gamba, a progressive, noted his concerns with Schrader's moderate and sometimes conservative stances on various issues, namely his support for gun rights, "A-" rating from the NRA Political Victory Fund, and opposition to the Green New Deal and Medicare for All Act.

 Gamba lost to Schrader in the primary.
-Schrader was successfully defeated in the primary in the next election by progressive Jamie McLeod-Skinner, who lost to Republican Lori Chavez-DeRemer in the general election.
+Schrader was defeated in the primary in the next election by progressive Jamie McLeod-Skinner, who lost to Republican Lori Chavez-DeRemer in the general election.